MEDHA-21/OtakuFlix/README.md

-Advanced Filtering: Filter content by genre (Action, Drama, Fantasy, Horror) and rating quality Intelligent Search: Real-time search functionality to quickly find your favorite titles Personal Watchlist: Add/remove anime to your personal collection with a beautiful toggle switch
+Advanced Filtering: Filter content by genre (Action, Drama, Fantasy, Horror) and rating quality Intelligent Search: Real-time search functionality to quickly find your favorite titles Personal Watchlist: Add/remove anime to your personal collection with a beautiful toggle switch 🎥 Trailer Integration: Watch official anime trailers directly within the app - click YouTube logos on movie cards for quick access or use carousel trailer buttons for embedded viewing
+📡 Offline Detection: Intelligent offline/online status detection with dedicated offline screen when internet connection is lost

 🎨 **User Experience**